“That was embarrassing, Werner! How could you do that to me? Didn’t you think of how I’d feel? You’re no different from

 But that was also self-deception.
 Because in reality, she was just using that as a way to make her feel like a better person.

 And so what if she was?, Cadence rebutted.
-She was sure that she wasn’t.
+She was sure that she wasn’t doing that.
 But if she was, at least she was doing some good by it.
 If everyone acted only on intention, the world would be crapsack.

 But she was only thinking like this because of the others.
-This altruism wasn’t really her.
+This altruism wasn’t really hers.